ArthurRaimann/tilgunsrechner-backend/README.md

 ## Description

-This is the backend part of the **_Tilgunsrechner_** This backend api will calculate a payment plan if being provided with the correct request body:
+This is the backend part of the **_Tilgunsrechner_** This backend api will calculate a payment plan if being provided with the correct request body.

 ```
 Route(relative) --> /payment-plan